aSetback/GoodBot/README.md

 * Set your guild's region: +setoption server US // (or EU, etc)

 ### Misc
-* Create a channel called 'server-logs' -- the bot will automatically all commands & sign-ups to this channel.
+* If you create a channel called 'server-logs', the bot will automatically log all commands & sign-ups to this channel.
+* If you create a channel called 'error-logs', the bot will automaticall log all command/signup errors to this channel.

 ## General Commands
 ```